Murder of Mia Valentin: Background

 Valentin and Dawodzai were classmates and had had a relationship for several months.
 In the beginning of December 2017, after she had ended the relationship, he allegedly began to threaten Valentin.
 She and her parents filed a criminal complaint to the police on 15 December 2017, alleging that Dawodzai had slandered and threatened their daughter.

 On the morning of 27 December 2017, police officers had visited the later perpetrator.
 Dawodzai bought the knife at the same store just before he attacked her.

 Incident

 In the afternoon of 27 December 2017, Valentin was killed by Dawodzai while browsing a drugstore.
 Dawodzai had followed Valentin inside and stabbed her seven times using a 20 cm knife.
 She died shortly afterwards in hospital.

 Perpetrator

-The perpetrator was Abdul Mobin Dawodzai (عبدالمبين داودزی), who came to Germany from Afghanistan in April 2016.
+The perpetrator was Abdul Mobin Dawodzai, who came to Germany from Afghanistan in April 2016.
 He registered as an unaccompanied minor and initially resided in Frankfurt, later in a center for young refugees in Germersheim.
 His asylum claim was rejected in February 2017, but he was not deported as he was listed as underaged.
 Valentin's parents had previously voiced suspicions that Dawodzai was older than 15.
 The perpetrator had been known to the police for a serious bodily injury crime committed in school.